 Advance your clinical practice career at our award-winning Gordon F. Derner School of Psychology, choosing from three areas of concentration.

 A master’s in mental health counseling will prepare you to be an entry-level mental health counselor in a variety of settings, including inpatient and outpatient hospital departments of psychiatry, community mental health clinics, rehabilitation programs and schools.
 Once licensed, you can open a private practice or work with an established organization in roles such as staff therapist or substance abuse specialist, or step into leadership as a behavioral health administrator or case manager.

-Why Earn Your MA in Mental Health Counseling at Adelphi?
+Why Earn Your MA in Mental Health Counseling at Adelphi University in New York?

 - Benefit from a work-compatible schedule with classes offered in the evenings in our full-time program.